gregorulm/h2048/README.md

 Controls:

+- QUERTY: WASD
+- Dvorak: CHTN
-- the game uses the WASD control scheme, i.e. to move all tiles up, you would have to press W (followed by ENTER) etc.
+- e.g. in order to move all tiles up, you would have to press and release W or C

 Execution: